princefishthrower/chrisfrew.in/src/pages/welp-i-did-it/index.md

 -Tim Ferriss

-The bottom line is that in this information age, there are so many lines to connect, so many beautiful projects that can be made, so many companies and services that will flourish that we couldn't even think of if we tried - but each of those requires time and hard critical thinking and problem solving.
+The bottom line is that in this information age, there are so many lines to connect, so many beautiful projects that can be made, so many companies and services that will flourish that we couldn't even think of existing yet, even if we tried - but each of those requires time and hard critical thinking and problem solving.

 Have I accomplished something when a pallet comes out of the warehouse 5 seconds faster?
 In my book, not really.

 What if I build, with old friends from university, a revolutionary, first-of-its-kind, self-charging wireless keyboard that lasts a lifetime, and then some?
 I think yes.

-What about creating amazing designs for the 28 fire departments of each of the EU's capital, monetizing it, and giving all the profits back to the departments?
+What about creating amazing designs for the 28 fire departments of each of the EU's capital cities, monetizing it, and giving all the profits back to those departments?
 Yes.

-What about an art display: computer-assisted, color vector generated images of all 486 mountain lodges in the Austrian Alpine Club?
+What about an art display: computer-assisted, colorized vector generated images of all 486 mountain lodges in the Austrian Alpine Club?
 Yep.

 And so I'm doing it - Its time for me to spread my wings and fly.
 I'll check back in a year on this post - a post-mortem if you will.